-I’d suggest putting together a list of 10 songs on Spotify under a relevant theme, writing a short paragraph about the concept and the songs included and then pitching it to the online/social media person at relevant magazines or news sites.
-Couple of examples here:
+I’d suggest putting together a list of 10 songs on Spotify (or a similar platform) under a relevant theme, writing a short paragraph about the concept and the songs included and then pitching it to the online/social media person at relevant magazines or news sites.

 Social media pages are often the first point of contact with fans and, more and more, jazz promoters too.

-- Album Artwork: Try including an image of the album in the cover photo, or at least incorporating the style and image from the album into this.
+Try including an image of the album in the cover photo, or at least incorporating the style and image from the album into this.
 If you want to do this yourself, I’d highly recommend checking out the free tools over at Canva.
-I recorded a short demo from my computer screen which you can check out here.

 4. Email Your Fans